THE BEST FARM STAYS & GUEST RANCH STAYS IN CANADA IN 2023

 The vast flatlands of the north of Ontario form another great, but much less visited, wilderness of lakes and forests with one or two beautiful national parks along the way, the Lake Superior Provincial Park for example or the Pukaskwa National Park.

-Nova Scotia and its lesser known neighbors New Brunswick and Prince Edward Island make up Canada’s Maritime Provinces, a region strongly influenced by the ocean with ship building and fishing its biggest industries.
+Nova Scotia, Newfoundland & Labrador, and their lesser known neighbors New Brunswick and Prince Edward Island make up Canada’s Maritime Provinces, a region strongly influenced by the ocean with ship building and fishing its biggest industries.

 Some of the many highlights of the area include the beautiful Prince Edward Island National Park, the extraordinary tides around the Hopewell Rocks in the Bay of Fundy, the many charming little fishing villages along its coast and of course some of the world’s best fresh sea food.